PuruVJ/neodrag/packages/vue/README.md

-# @neodrag/react
+# @neodrag/vue

-A lightweight Vue Composition API function to make your elements draggable.
+A lightweight Vue directive to make your elements draggable.

 Inspired from the amazing [react-draggable](https://github.com/react-grid-layout/react-draggable) library, and implements a similar API, but 3x smaller.

 # Features

-- 🤏 Tiny - Only 2KB min+brotli.
+- 🤏 Tiny - Only 1.98KB min+brotli.
 - 🐇 Simple - Quite simple to use, and effectively no-config required!
-- 🧙‍♀️ Elegant - React hook, to keep the usage simple, elegant and expressive.
+- 🧙‍♀️ Elegant - Vue directive, to keep the usage simple, elegant and straightforward.
 - 🗃️ Highly customizable - Offers tons of options that you can modify to get different behavior.
 - ⚛️ Reactive - Change options passed to it on the fly, it will **just work 🙂**